project-ocre/project-ocre.github.io/docs/reference/apis/container-api/inter-container-messaging.md

 *Two* containers work together:
 - The **[Publisher Container](#publisher-container)** sends JSON-formatted temperature readings to the `sensors/temperature` topic every 500 milliseconds.
 - The **[Subscriber Container](#subscriber-container)** subscribes to this topic and processes incoming messages.

-**Notes**:
-- The `wasm_exec_env_t` parameter is required for WebAssembly function signatures but may be unused in some cases (e.g., publishing).
-In real applications, it is provided by the WASM runtime.
-- Use `ocre_sleep` instead of POSIX `sleep`.
-- The messaging system automatically handles memory allocation and deallocation for messages passed to callback functions.

 ---